python/devguide/faq.rst

 .. note::
-   If you do not like the default text editor Mercurial uses for entering commmit messages, you may specify a different editor, either by changing the ``EDITOR`` environment variable or by setting a Mercurial-specific editor in your global ``.hgrc`` with the ``editor`` option in the ``[ui]`` section.
+   If you do not like the default text editor Mercurial uses for entering commit messages, you may specify a different editor, either by changing the ``EDITOR`` environment variable or by setting a Mercurial-specific editor in your global ``.hgrc`` with the ``editor`` option in the ``[ui]`` section.